TabularEditor/TabularEditorDocs/onboarding/boosting-productivity-te3.md

 - @creating-and-testing-dax: This article introduces Tabular Editor 3's powerful DAX editor and demonstrates how to quickly add and edit DAX calculations to your model such as measures, calculated columns and calculated tables.
 - @dax-script-introduction: This article demonstrates how to use the DAX scripting feature, to write, maintain and test complex business logic across multiple measures, by combining their definition in a single DAX script.
 - @bpa: This article provides more details on the Best Practice Analyzer, and how to set up customizable Best Practice rules to improve the code quality of your models.
-- @cs-scripts-and-macros: This article introduces the concepts of C# scripts in Tabular Editor 3, the macro recorder and how to save scripts as reusable macros that can be integrated into the UI.
+- @cs-scripts-and-macros: This article introduces the concepts of C# scripts in Tabular Editor 3, the script recorder and how to save scripts as reusable macros that can be integrated into the UI.
 - @personalizing-te3: This article takes you through the wide range of configuration options and preferences available in Tabular Editor 3, to tweak the tool to your needs.

 # Next steps